Ready for Anything

 Management Simulation Capstone

-Our capstone course ties together everything students learn in their core classes.
+For students in our MBA program, our capstone course ties together everything students learn in their core classes.
 The capstone course is an applied strategic management and general management course designed to give students a realistic assignment as an executive in a simulated athletic footwear company.
+Professional Development Throughout the spring and fall term, Katz offers unique experiences to complement your in-class experience.
+Sessions offered by Katz staff and faculty are designed to enhance both your hard and transferable skills and help you succeed in the classroom and boardroom.
+Past workshops have included: Advanced Presentation Skills, Wall Street Prep, Python, Tableau and Intercultural Communication.